You are here

 6. If my license expired years ago, can I use credit I earned but did not turn in?

-Credit for the renewal of a professional license cannot be more than five years old at the time of application.
+Credit for the renewal of a professional license must be completed within the seven years immediately preceding the date of submission of the application to renew.

 7. Can I use professional development credit that I earned outside of Colorado or outside of the United States?